3skue/xAPI_OLD/README.md

 ## Usage

-In order to use xAPI, put this code in a script:
+In order to use xAPI, put this code in the script:

 ```lua
 require(game.ReplicatedStorage.xAPI)()